Semester 2 Credit Value: | 20 |

 N/A

 This module examines how gender and sexuality have impacted art making and art history from the 1960s to the present.
-We will explore efforts to write feminist and queer histories of art, examine the ways in which women and sexual minorities have been excluded from mainstream art histories and consider ways of redressing this imbalance, and think about what it might mean to make art that is feminist or queer.
+We will explore efforts to write feminist and queer histories of art, examine the relationship of women, non-binary and gender non-conforming people, and LGBTQ+ people to mainstream art histories, museums and galleries, how they have created their own spaces for and modes of community building, art and exhibition making, and think about what it might mean to make art that is feminist or queer in the past and the present.

 On completion of Gender and Contemporary Art, students should have knowledge of: